danjquinn42/Ratter/README.md

 - `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering
 - Webpack to bundle and serve up the various scripts

 In addition to the webpack entry file the game relies on a small library of sprites and other graphics.
+For example this is the Rat sprite sheet.
-![rat sprite sheet](/app/assets/images/rat.png "Rat Sprite Sheet")
+![rat sprite sheet](/app/assets/images/rat.png "Rat Sprite Sheet") The original Frogger game uses a single sheet for all sprites which improves load speed.
+Since loading speed has not been an issue for this app I chose to separate sprites by function until speed becomes an issue.

 ##Coming Features
 1) Game win screen